jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 and that some have arguably more advanced and useful theoretical frameworks (such as the Arabic "maqamat").
 In these other systems,
-Western major key harmony is treated as just one mode (the "Ionian" mode) among many.
+Western major key harmony is treated as just one mode (the "Ionian mode") among many.

 By simply taking a step back and realizing that Western harmony is just one framework among many---albeit one that is particularly suited to Western musicians---otherwise